apache/parquet-format/Encodings.md

 This encoding is adapted from the Binary packing described in ["Decoding billions of integers per second through vectorization"](http://arxiv.org/pdf/1209.2137v5.pdf) by D. Lemire and L. Boytsov

 Delta encoding consists of a header followed by blocks of delta encoded values binary packed.
-Each block is made of miniblocks each binary packed with its own bit width.
+Each block is made of miniblocks, each of them binary packed with its own bit width.
 When there are not enough values to encode a full block we pad with zeros (added to the frame of reference).
-The header contains:
+The header is defined as follows:
 ```
 <block size in values> <number of miniblocks in a block> <total value count> <first value>
 ```